 If you’re doing a family sleepover, give them a call and ask about the days put aside for JUST families, or check out the schedule here.

-Georgia Aquarium recommends packing light, and I couldn’t agree more.
+Please note that Georgia Aquarium recommends packing light, and I couldn’t agree more.
 Bring your sleeping bag and pillow, plus any special blankets.
-You’ll want a sweatshirt for the evening, also.
+You’ll want a sweatshirt for the evening also.
 We stayed during summer, and it still got a little chilly at night.

 Don’t forget your PJs, toothbrush and other toiletries.
 Also, you might want to bring a battery-powered phone charger.
 I’m glad we did!